gura-lang/gura-lang.github.io/index.md

 and automatically repeat its evaluation when given with iterators or lists as their arguments, like `1..` and `readlines('foo.txt')` in the above.

-Below is a code to do the same thing using a control sequence:
+Below is a code to do the same thing using a control sequence instead of Implicit Mapping:

     i = 1
     for (line in readlines('foo.txt')) {